 Additional Pipeline Programs.
 In addition to varlitinib and ASLAN003, we have several other product candidates in development.
-ASLAN004 is an interleukin 4/interleukin 13, or IL-4/IL-13, receptor antibody, which we believe has the potential to be a best-in-class therapy for severe atopic dermatitis and asthma, due to greater selectivity in binding target cells via the IL-13 receptor.
+ASLAN004 is an interleukin 13, or IL-4/IL-13, receptor antibody, which we believe has the potential to be a best-in-class therapy for severe atopic dermatitis and asthma, due to greater selectivity in binding target cells via the IL-13 receptor.
 We have initiated a Phase 1 clinical trial investigating ASLAN004 as a therapeutic antibody for atopic dermatitis.
-The single ascending dose study is expected to be completed in the second quarter of 2019.
+The single ascending dose clinical trial was completed in the second quarter of 2019 and we plan to initiate the multiple ascending dose clinical trial in moderate-to-severe atopic dermatitis patients in the second half of 2019.